-Demand for product design positions is continuing to increase.
+Demand for product design positions is continuing to increase in 2021.
 More and more people are looking for jobs in UX and UI design as the tech boom continues.

-That means that recruiters will soon be inundated with product designer resumes.
-Given the field, it’s important not to use Microsoft or Google templates, because if you can’t stand out from a first glance, your resume runs the risk of being put aside in favor of ones that do.
-Once your resume catches their eye, you need the best possible content to ensure you move forward.
+That means that recruiters are seeing product design resumes every day.
+Given the field, it’s important not to use Microsoft or Google templates because then your resume will look too similar to many other people.
+If you can’t stand out from a first glance, your resume runs the risk of being put aside.
+But, once your resume catches their eye, you need the best possible content to ensure you move forward.

-Our advisors have looked over thousands of resumes, as both interviewers and advisors, and so we asked them to share the 2 biggest mistakes they see and the most important tips for product designer resumes.
+Our mentors have looked over thousands of resumes, as both interviewers and mentors.
+Therefore, I wanted to share the 2 biggest mistakes I see as well as my biggest tips for product design resumes.
 If you keep these mistakes in mind and follow the tips, your resume will shine through and move you from application to interview.

-2 biggest mistakes on product designer resumes and how to avoid them:
+2 biggest mistakes on your product design resume and how to avoid them:

 Mistake 1 – Grunt vs. impact

-Grunt is the word we use when referring to resume points that are focused only on what you worked on and what you were assigned to do, essentially grunt work.
-Grunt statements are sometimes a necessary evil, but should always try to be avoided.
-These types of statements are usually not a helpful or educational description of how you spent your time in any past experience or project.
+Grunt is how we refer to resume points that are focused only on what you worked on because you were assigned to do it (aka grunt work).
+Sometimes you do need to include grunt statements (or grunt-like statement), but for the most part, you should avoid them.
+They are usually not an educational description of how you spent your time in any past experience or project.
 They usually look something like ‘Designed X for Y’ or ‘Worked on X using Y’.

-Instead, optimize your resume by making use of…
+Instead, we recommend that you optimize your resume by making use of…

-Impact statements, which focus on what you have accomplished and the results you have achieved.
-The best ways to structure these statements are similar to ‘Accomplished X by implementing Y which led to Z’ or ‘Designed X to accomplish Y, resulting in Z’.
-They might sometimes be a little bit longer than your original statements, but they are worth it because they show the recruiter that your work mattered.
+Impact statements, which focus on what you accomplished and the results or scale of the project.
+Some examples of ways to structure these statements are ‘Accomplished X by implementing Y which led to Z’ or ‘Designed X to accomplish Y, resulting in Z’.
+They might be longer than your original statements, but they are worth it because they show that your work mattered.

 Mistake 2 – Lack of quantification

 It might be hard to quantify projects that might not have gotten the results you hoped for or haven’t launched yet.
-If you ask the right questions, you can quantify your work so that interviewers understand the impact.
+However, if you ask the right questions, you can quantify your work so that interviewers understand the impact.

 Here are some questions that you can ask to help you quantify your work and impress the recruiter.